Ruth Davidson: SNP guilty of

 The result, according to Ms Davidson, is that many Scots have been “bullied and hectored” into voting SNP over the past we decade.

-But the claims were rejected by SNP candidate for Edinburgh North and Leith Deidre Brock who accused Ms Davidson of employing the “doublethink” techniques used by the totalitarian regime in Orwell’s famous tome 1984, as a result of the Tories’ “tribal” approach to politics.
+But the claims were rejected by SNP candidate for Edinburgh North and Leith Deidre Brock, who accused Ms Davidson of employing the “doublethink” techniques used by the totalitarian regime in Orwell’s novel 1984.

 Ms Brock said: “It is Orwellian to lecture others on nationalism when she’s the one who drapes herself in a flag and drives around in a tank.